Kannath is the God of magic, knowledge, tactics, and the weather.

 Little is known of Kannath’s earlier days, other than old damaged scriptures found deep in Library’s archives.
 Some say that Kannath is the reason for magic; this is not quite correct.
 Kannath was the first First Man to learn how to use magic.
 He honed his skills with intense determination, and soon rumors of his power spread throughout the world.
 This was when the first known library was opened, and was used as a school for Kannath to teach from.
 His knowledge spread like wildfire throughout the land until it eventually reached the point it is at today.
 First Men took to magic after their divinity had been stripped after the first god war.
 It is said that Fate itself had visited Kannath in a dream once, and elevated him to Godhood in order to keep magic in check.

 Kannath was seen as necessary to manage magic, which had previously been ignored, as mortals unmonitored would be disastrous for creation.
-While some say Kannath was raised by Fate, others say his rise to godhood was one of the few times in creation that all three powers agreed on a decision.
+While some say Kannath was raised by Fate, others say his rise to godhood was one of the few times in creation that all four powers agreed on a decision.

 Correct Worship and Rites/Rituals/Requirements